MicrosoftDocs/windows-itpro-docs/windows/manage/acquire-apps-windows-store-for-business.md

 2. Click Shop, or use Search to find an app.
 3. Click the app you want to purchase.
 4. On the product description page, choose your license type - either online or offline.
-5. Free apps will be added to Inventory.
+5. Free apps will be added to **Inventory**.
 For apps with a price, you can set the quantity you want to buy.
 Type the quantity and click **Next**.
-6. If you don’t have a payment method saved in Account settings, Store for Business will prompt you for one.
+6. If you don’t have a payment method saved in **Account settings**, Store for Business will prompt you for one.
 7. Add your credit card or debit card info, and click **Next**.
 Your card info is saved as a payment option on **Account information**.

 You’ll also need to have your business address saved on **Account information**.
 The address is used to generate tax rates.
 For more information on taxes for apps, see [organization tax information](https://technet.microsoft.com/itpro/windows/manage/update-windows-store-for-business-account-settings#organization-tax-information).